argilla-io/argilla/docs/_source/reference/webapp/pages.md

 ### Role

 You can see your user role next to the user icon.
-The roles can be `admin` or `annotator`.
+The roles can be `owner` or `annotator`.

 ### Username, name and surname